 The classroom we used as our green room still had the year group’s work up on the walls and books stacked in the trays.
 Just outside the door was a piano, and the whole way through turnaround band and guests took turns at it - a sing-along corner that nobody had planned for.
-There aren’t many wedding venues where the building you’re working in is genuinely a school the rest of the week, and Hampton Court House plays the duality straight: full Georgian-mansion wedding kit on a Saturday night, classrooms back open on Monday morning.
+Not many wedding venues are a working school the rest of the week.
+Full Georgian-mansion wedding kit on a Saturday night, classrooms back open on Monday morning.

 Hampton Court House at a glance